Skip to main content

 Generate a signed JWT from your .p8 key to use as client_secret.
 Use jsonwebtoken (Node.js) or equivalent.
 Valid for up to 6 months.

 The client secret JWT expires after 6 months.
-Set a reminder, Apple Sign In will silently stop working when it expires.
+Set a calendar reminder.
+Apple Sign In will silently stop working when it expires.

 Debugging

 Use this section when the Android OAuth flow is not working as expected.
-Start by identifying which stage is broken, then use the debug overlay to confirm what arrived at your /auth page.
+Identify which stage is broken first, then use the debug overlay to confirm what arrived at your /auth page.
 The flow has four stages.
 A failure in one looks completely different from a failure in another:

 Stage 1 Your backend generates an Apple OAuth URL